atsheehan/curriculum/exercises/ruby/iteration_and_arrays/uniques/README.md

 ### CHALLENGE DESCRIPTION

 You are given a sorted list of numbers with duplicates.
 Print out the sorted list with duplicates removed.
+You are not allowed to use the uniq method!

 INPUT SAMPLE: